What is Skullcap?

 Certain herbal companies unfortunately try to sell other herbs than those that are marketed, and this has occurred with skullcap as well.
 If consuming any skullcap product, be sure that what you are consuming is actually the herb that is advertised, and seek to purchase herbal supplements from companies that you can trust, and that have integrity in their sourcing and formulation of herbal products.

 Skullcap is a flowering plant long used in traditional Chinese, Native American, and Western Folk medicine for treating a variety of health conditions.
-Supplementing with skullcap may provide several health benefits, such as improving mood, reducing anxiety, supporting nervous system health, reducing inflammation, and even providing anticancer effects.
+Supplementing with skullcap may provide several health benefits, such as improving mood, reducing anxiety, supporting nervous system health, and reducing inflammation.

 Many of skullcap’s health benefits are attributed to its impressive range of active compounds.
 Of these active compounds, three major compounds stand out: baicalein, baicalin, and wogonin.
 These compounds have each been well-researched and independently studied for their uses and health benefits.